 Santa Monica Early Childhood Lab School

-Santa Monica College and the City of Santa Monica are partnering to build the Early Childhood Lab School, an innovative early childhood laboratory school opening in the 2020-21 academic year.
+Santa Monica College and the City of Santa Monica are partnering to build the Early Childhood Lab School, an innovative early childhood laboratory school opening in September 2021.
 The Lab School will grow to serve up to 110 children annually and give teachers in-training in SMC’s Education and Early Childhood programs the hands-on experience they need to develop crucial expertise under the guidance of leading education professionals.
 Located at the corner of 4th Street and Civic Center Drive in Santa Monica, the Lab School will be operated by the nonprofit child-development center Growing Place.
 Find more information on Lab School developments.